 (a) Tall dead trees with several limbs that not only provide a good lookout for the eagle but accommodate several birds based on their “pecking” order.

-(c) Watch for the bright white of their tail feathers, which can be seen by the human eye for a considerable distance.
+(c) The bright white of their tail feathers can be seen by the human eye for a considerable distance.
 The eagles can see them several miles away.

 When you do locate eagles there are things you should do and not do for the benefit of the birds.
 Be patient.
 Observing the eagles going about their routine will provide you with possible camera opportunities and memories.
 The eagle, like any other creature has a “comfort zone.”
 If you enter their zone, they will become very wary and leave the area if they feel threatened.

-You can drive the back roads looking for opportunities to catch them in their “observation” tree.
+Drive the back roads looking for opportunities to catch eagles at the top of their “observation” tree.
 Some eagles are confident and will stay while others are not.
 Park safely and stay in your vehicle.
 I can just about assure you that in most cases if you attempt to get out of your vehicle to take pictures the eagle will depart the area.

 Here is a tip to remember that can work to your benefit.
 If there are at least two of you, watch where the eagle flies to.
 It will usually fly to the same tree.
 One of you get into position near the tree and determine if you will be able to get a good photo when they fly into the tree.
 For this to work you must remain very still as the eagles will pick up your movements very quickly and change their direction.
 The other person can stay in the parked vehicle or drive away, fooling the eagle, turn around and come back for the photographer left patiently waiting.